rohanthewiz/go_notes/README.md

 $ ./go_notes -q trash -del
 ```

-###Advanced Options
+###Other Options

+    -h -- List available options with defaults
-    -db "" Sqlite DB path.
+    -db "" -- Sqlite DB path.
 It will try to create the database 'go_notes.sqlite' in your home directory by default

 Example:

 ```
 D:\> D:\GoProjs\src\gotut.org\go_notes>go_notes -db "D:\xfr\gn.sqlite" -t "Test New DB Loc" -d "This is a test of the -db option"
 ```
-    -qg "" - Query by Tags column only
+    -qg "" -- Query by Tags column only
-    -ql 9 - Limit the number of notes returned
+    -ql 9 -- Limit the number of notes returned
-    -s Short Listing - don't show the body
+    -s Short Listing -- don't show the body
-    -admin="" Privileged actions like 'delete_table' (drops the notes table)
+    -admin="" -- Privileged actions like 'delete_table' (drops the notes table)
 ###TODO
 Update and delete is now implemented.
 We now have full CRUD!